princethakur1999/Postify/README.md

-# Postify
+Micropost

-Postify is a feature-rich social media platform with a focus on user engagement, privacy, and a dynamic user interface.
+Micropost is a feature-rich social media platform with a focus on user engagement, privacy, and a dynamic user interface.

 ## Features